core-wg/oscore/draft-ietf-core-object-security.md

 # Examples {#examples}

-This section gives examples of OSCORE.
+This section gives examples of OSCORE, targeting scenarios in Section 2.2.1.1 of {{I-D.hartke-core-e2e-security-reqs}}.
 The message exchanges are made, based on the assumption that there is a security context established between client and server.
 For simplicity, these examples only indicate the content of the messages without going into detail of the (compressed) COSE message format.

 ## Secure Access to Sensor

-This example targets the scenario in Section 3.1 of {{I-D.hartke-core-e2e-security-reqs}} and illustrates a client requesting the alarm status from a server.
+This example illustrates a client requesting the alarm status from a server.

 ~~~~~~~~~~~
 Client  Proxy  Server